-There is no better time to visit the beautiful city of Paris than when the world’s greatest clay court championship is on, the French Open.
+There is no better time to visit the beautiful city of Paris than when the world’s greatest clay court championship is on.
 Before you witness the world’s greatest tennis players come together in the city of light, check out our top travel tips to help your journey run as smoothly as possible.

 1. Download Navigational Tools